Body believed to be Austin mom found in trunk of car at Houston-area home: Sources

 TIMELINE: What we know about missing Austin mom and her 1-month-old baby

-At one point, ABC13 counted about two dozen officers and agents at the home.
+At one point Thursday, ABC13 counted about two dozen officers and agents at the home.

 An Eyewitness News crew waited for what was believed to be a warrant service.
 Then, around 8:15 p.m., there was movement, with law enforcement going into the house.